 Take a Tequila tour

 This is, of course, the number one thing you should do while visiting Tequila!
-You can either arrange a tour in advance or try to get one once you’re there.
+You can arrange a tour in advance or try to get one once you’re there.

 BOOK A TOUR OF TEQUILA BELOW

-We left the town on a giant-pepper-shaped bus and headed towards a local distillery, where we were given samples of Tequila on arrival.
+On my Tequila tour experience, we left the town on a giant-pepper-shaped bus and headed towards a local distillery, where we were given samples of Tequila on arrival.

 pepper shaped bus in tequila mexico